 Explore complex issues in modern international relations

-Will the EU become a union under German leadership?
 Are we heading for a new Cold War with Russia?
-Have the Asian superpowers surpassed their former colonial rulers?
+Will the international community solve the new challenges arising as a result of climate change?
+Have the Asian powers surpassed their former colonial rulers?
+How does cyberpower influence international politics?
 Does the current climate of increasing international competition and growing nationalism still allow enough space for ethical norms and values such as human rights?
-How can terrorist violence be countered?
-Is it possible to control such violence with warfare and the optimal use of ‘intelligence’?

 The international political stage is much like a game of chess between multiple players.
-During the course of this Master's programme you will gain a greater understanding of the parties involved, and prepare yourself for a future as a participant in the game of global politics.
+During the course of this Master's programme, you will gain a greater understanding of the parties involved and of their political agendas and also prepare yourself for a future as a participant in the game of global politics.

 Bridging history and political science

-Political theory is an important tool in the analysis of international developments.
-In order to fully understand those developments, however, you need a wider historical viewpoint.
-Nothing is without its history – and while history never repeats itself exactly, you can learn a great deal from it.
-By bridging history and political science, the Master of International Relations in Historical Perspective (IR/HP) offers in-depth insight into both worlds.
+Political theory is an important tool in the analysis of international questions.
+In order to fully understand those issues, however, we strongly believe in the importance of adopting a broader historical perspective - and while history never repeats itself (or at least not exactly), one can learn a great deal from it.
+By bridging the fields of history and international relations, the MA in International Relations in Historical Perspective offers an in-depth insight into both worlds.

 Build a strong foundation for understanding modern politics